freesky-edward/blogclub/README.md

 ## How to contribute

-Please follow the github [pull request flow](https://help.github.com/articles/github-flow/) to contribute your blogs.
+Please follow the GitHub [pull request flow](https://help.github.com/articles/github-flow/) to contribute your blogs.

-Any pull request from the team member should get reviewed by more than two other members, and all the comments from other guys must either be fixed or get agreed by proposer.
+Any pull request from the team member should get reviewed by more than two other members, and all the comments from other guys must either be fixed or get agreed by the proposer.
 We don't accept any request from anyone out of our team.
 Thanks.

 ## Contact

-Please contact to the owner by email freesky.edward@gmail.com.
+Please contact the owner by email freesky.edward@gmail.com.